6 Things You Must Do in Monteverde, Costa Rica

 For about $30, you can book a five-hour horseback riding trek up the mountain and enjoy a nature tour on a path towards spectacular views.
 A local ranch owner came by our hostel and brought horses and helmets for the ride.

 We spent 2.5 hours steadily climbing up the mountain from Santa Elena, and made frequent stops to explore the forest surrounding us.
 What's wonderful about Monteverde is the small-town environment: everyone knows each other and it is customary to stop and chat with everyone you meet.

 Costa Rica is known for their "delicious" coffee, and their coffee and chocolate tours are highly praised.
 Though, as a preference, I don't actually drink coffee (hence the quotation marks).

-While horseback riding, our guide was kind enough to point out raw coffee beans from the coffea plant and picked them for us to eat!
-Anticipating their signature taste, I grabbed a bean off of the plant and quickly gulped it.
-To my surprise these coffee beans tasted quite differently than expected!
+While horseback riding, our guide was kind enough to point out coffee beans (basically berries) from the coffea plant and picked them for us to eat!
+Anticipating their signature taste, I grabbed one off the plant and quickly gulped it.
+To my surprise these "coffee beans" tasted quite differently than expected!
 Not only were they red in color, but they were also sweet.
 Nothing like coffee at all.
-I later learned that when these sweet, red beans are roasted they turn color, texture, and flavor.
+I later learned that when these sweet, red beans (berries) are roasted they turn color, texture, and flavor.